flyteorg/flyte/rsts/deployment/configuration/index.rst

        :text: Adding New Customizable Resources
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Creating new default configurations or overriding certain values for specific combinations of user projects, domains and workflows through Flyte APIs.
+    Create new default configurations or overriding certain values for specific combinations of user projects, domains and workflows through Flyte APIs.

     ---